paul-marquick/p1task/README.md

 - SecclConnector - (ClassLib) http client to make requests to the SECCL API.
 - SecclConnector.Test - (XUnit) test the seccl connector functions.
 - Aggregator - (ClassLib) busniess logic that calculates the aggregates.
-- Aggregator.Test - (XUnit) test the aggregator functions. (haven't done this yet)
+- Aggregator.Test - (XUnit) test the aggregator functions. (haven't done this)
 - Models - (ClassLib) record classes for the Balances and valuations data.
 Shared with api and web app.
 - WebApi - (WebApi) listens for requests and responds with appropriate output using minimal code.
 - WebApp - (Blazor WASM) UI to display the seccl totals  data to the user.

 Things complete / not up to standard.

-- Haven't written tests for the Aggregator project yet.
+- Haven't written tests for the Aggregator project.
 - The blazor app has the httpclient code in the home page code block.
 This should be in a class.
 - The blazor app should be using appsettings in wwwroot to store the api url.
 - The blazor app should have a loading spinner when waiting for the api response.